shom-fr/xoa/doc/uses.meta.rst

 Formatting means changing or setting names and attributes.
 It is possible to format, or even auto-format data variables and coordinates.

-During an auto-formatting, each array is matched against CF specs, and the array is formatted when a matching is successfull.
+During an auto-formatting, each array is matched against meta specs, and the array is formatted when a matching is successfull.
 If the array contains coordinates, the same process is applied on them, as soon as the ``format_coords`` keyword is ``True``.